HKJPN/MD-WORKS-PROVENANCE/README.md

 ## Tamper-evident, not tamper-proof

-MD//WORKS Provenance Reports are ordinary HTML files.
+MD//WORKS PROVENANCE Reports are ordinary HTML files.
 They can be edited.

 What matters is that unauthorized changes become detectable.